garrett361/transformers_notes/main.typ

 $
 where $ theta_d & = 10^(- 8 d \/ D) med . $ The RoPE memory costs are thus $cal(O) ( K D
 )$#footnote[A single RoPE buffer can be shared amongst all attention layers, amortizing the memory
-    costs.];.
+    costs.].
 The sparsity present in this constrained form of the RoPE matrices means that
 @eq_rope] can be computed in $cal(O) ( B S D )$ time, rather than $cal(O) ( B S D ^2 )$, as it would
 be for a general rotation matrix.
 See the paper for explicit expressions.